 0 Specify the operations (by name) that should be applied to the columns indicated in c.
 Multiple operations can be specified in a comma-delimited list.
-Recycling is used to align a and a.
-See the details for the qualitable operations. delim is used to align c and o.
-See the details for the available operations.
-Delimiter character used to collapse strings.
+Recycling is used to align c and o.
+See the details for the available operations. delim Delimiter character used to collapse strings.